-Minnesota Housing will publish the "applicable cost thresholds" from the Round-1 competition for 2019 9% credits by September 30, 2018.
-Proposals for 2019 4% credits must have TDCs within these thresholds to receive the cost containment points.
+Minnesota Housing will publish the "applicable cost thresholds" from the Round-1 competition for 2020 9% credits by September 30, 2019.
+Proposals for 2020 4% credits must have TDCs within these thresholds to receive the cost containment points.

-To be eligible for the points, an applicant must claim the six cost containment points on the Self-Scoring Worksheet; developers for selected projects that receive the points will receive negative four points for their next round of tax credit submissions if they do not keep their actual TDCs within the applicable cost thresholds.
+To be eligible for the points, an applicant must claim the 6 cost containment points on the self-scoring worksheet; and developers for selected projects that receive the points will receive negative 4 points for their next tax credit submission if they do not keep their actual TDCs within the applicable cost thresholds.
+[See the section on Implementing Negative Points for more details.]